xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 ### Average analysis

 <iframe src="{{ site.baseurl }}/assets/plot/general_emotions/average_emotion_intensity_across_movies.html" width="84%" height="500" frameborder="0"></iframe>
+Peering at the boxplot data, Neo begins his analysis:

+#### Neo’s Observations:
+1. *Neutral Dominates*:
+   Neo notices that the neutral emotion reigns supreme, showing the highest overall intensity.
+Its broad range and numerous outliers reveal that neutral sentiment is globally prevalent, acting as a baseline or anchor emotion in many stories.
+“It’s the calm before the storm,” Neo mutters, recognizing how neutrality often serves as the foundation from which other emotions emerge.

+2. *Sadness and Joy Stand Out*:
+   As Neo traces the distributions of sadness and joy, he notes their similar ranges.
+Sadness, however, has a slightly broader spread and more pronounced outliers.
+“Sadness... the weight of loss,” Neo reflects, recognizing its frequent, varied presence in narratives.
+Joy, on the other hand, represents moments of triumph, its distribution slightly narrower but still impactful.
+Together, these emotions mirror the rise and fall of human experience.

+3. *Anger, Disgust, Fear, and Surprise Are Less Prominent*:
+   Neo points out that these four emotions have lower intensities compared to neutral and sadness.
+Anger, however, stands apart with a wider range.
+“Anger spikes,” Neo notes, “but it rarely lingers—it’s sharp, fleeting, and focused.”
+Surprise, meanwhile, has the smallest range, its bursts brief but meaningful, like the unexpected twists in the Matrix itself.

+As Neo steps back, the patterns become clear.
+Each box in the plot represents a world of emotion—some dominant, others fleeting.
+Neutral anchors the journey, sadness gives it depth, joy offers relief, and anger, disgust, fear, and surprise provide sharp contrasts.

 ### Time-series analysis

 <iframe src="{{ site.baseurl }}/assets/plot/general_emotions/normalised_emotions_time_analysis.html
 " width="84%" height="500" frameborder="0"></iframe>

+#### Neo's Observations:
+1. *Initial Spike and Divergence*:
+   - *Anger* starts with the lowest normalized intensity, then gradually rises during the story.
+Towards the end, anger experiences a significant decline.
+     *Interpretation*: Anger’s gradual rise and decline suggest it plays a role in building tension throughout the narrative, but it often resolves or diminishes by the conclusion.

+   - *Joy* follows an inverse emotional arc, starting with a high normalized intensity, only to decline in the middle of the movie, and then rising back up towards the end.
+     *Interpretation*: Joy’s trajectory reflects uplifting beginnings and endings, bookending stories with hope or positivity despite darker or challenging middle arcs.

+   - *Sadness* is high at the start of the story but declines quickly right after.
+In the middle of the story, *sadness* steadily increases throughout the timeline, becoming significant toward the later timesteps, before dropping back down at the end of the story.
+     *Interpretation*: Sadness appears to underpin pivotal emotional moments in the story, particularly in climaxes or resolutions, before giving way to a more uplifting or neutral conclusion.

+   - Emotions like *fear* and *disgust* show similarities in their emotional arcs, both starting with high normalized intensity.
+Although *fear* remains quite constant during the story, unlike *disgust*, which starts declining early, they both end up with very low normalized intensity near the end due to a drop near the story's conclusion.
+     *Interpretation*: Fear and disgust are essential in maintaining tension and unease during narratives but are typically resolved by the end, reflecting catharsis or resolution for audiences.

+2. *Surprise and Neutral*:
+   - *Surprise* follows a unique trajectory, starting with very low normalized intensity, showing multiple peaks throughout the evolution of the timesteps, and ending with a middle intensity.
+     *Interpretation*: Surprise acts as a dynamic element, punctuating the narrative with moments of unexpected turns before stabilizing toward the end.
+This mirrors its role in maintaining audience engagement and unpredictability.

+   - *Neutral* starts low at the beginning, then remains relatively stable throughout the story, only to spike heavily at the end and finish with a very high normalized intensity score.
+     *Interpretation*: Neutral states serve as transitions or resting points in narratives but often dominate endings, reflecting closure or resolution.

+3. *Final Convergence*:
+   - In the later timesteps, most emotions converge toward lower normalized values, except for *joy* and *neutral*, which dominate the emotional spectrum as climaxes are reached.
+     *Interpretation*: This convergence highlights how narratives resolve emotional conflicts, leaving audiences with feelings of hope (joy) or stability (neutral).

+---

+#### Overall Interpretation:
+This normalized analysis highlights the interplay and relative importance of different emotions across a narrative timeline:
+- *Anger* and *fear* are central to maintaining emotional tension over time, while their resolution by the end aligns with the catharsis typical of storytelling.
+- *Sadness* plays a pivotal role in emotional climaxes or dramatic peaks, often tied to critical story moments.
+- *Joy* and *neutral* emotions dominate at the start and end, framing stories with positivity and resolution, even after emotionally intense arcs.
+- The dynamic nature of *surprise* punctuates stories, contributing to unpredictability and engagement.

+This pattern reflects the structure of many narratives, where lighter emotions provide balance, and darker emotions drive conflict, with resolution or positivity prevailing by the end.

 ### Time-series analysis